d101tm/tmstats/README.md

 ### copywebfiles.py ###

 Hacky program to copy files from the Webmaster Dropbox account's "D101 Web Files" directory to the local ~/files directory, creating subdirectories as needed.
-Probably not necessary any more.

 ### createalignment.py ###